OWASP/www-project-proactive-controls/v4/en/c4-secure-architecture.md

 Go deeper with threat modeling mnemonics like stride or methodologies like stride per element

+### Identify and minimize your exposed components ("attack surface")

+- identify all areas that an attacker can access
+- review them and try to minimize those areas
+- attackers cannot attack what's not there
+- this makes reasoning and maintenance easier

 ### Use well-known Architecture Patterns

 Experts have shared their wisdom about best practices in an easily digestible format called secure architecture patterns.
 Architecture patterns are reusable and can be applied across multiple applications.

 For a solution to be considered a pattern, it must have these characteristics:

 - First, a secure architecture pattern must solve a security problem.
 - Second, a secure architecture pattern must not be tied to a specific vendor or technology.
 - Third, a secure architecture pattern must demonstrate how it mitigates threats.